snehashis-roy/CATNIP/README.md

 CATNIP is currently configured to run on a 64-bit Linux workstation or cluster.
 It can also be run on any Windows workstation via a virtualization software, e.g. VMWare.
 We have tested CATNIP on Red Hat Enterprise Linux 8.x and Rocky Linux 9.
-(Windows WSL version coming soon...)
+See  <a href="#windows-gui">Windows WSL</a> section to install in Windows via WSL.

 CATNIP is primarily written in MATLAB, while parts (e.g., registration) of the pipeline are